|T to B: Fantasia, 2001|

 Then came YELLOW SUBMARINE and 2001 A SPACE ODYSSEY in 1968.
 With these films, the cinema was now safe for heads (as they were known at the time).
 The posters for 2001 even came right out and labeled it as "the ultimate trip."
 While YELLOW SUBMARINE said it all, a psychedelic journey with Beatles and the safety of a little hideaway beneath the waves.
 It even had a total selfless love ending, when John asks the defeated Blue Meanies to join the celebration.
 Was this not the lesson we as people most needed and could most easily grasp when high out of our gourds?
 That to reject or fail to love even one person, no matter how bad they smelled or how hard they cracked our skull with their baton, was to render the whole thing worthless?
 That's the lesson we didn't learn though, only Lennon and Gandhi and King learned it, and look what it got them!
 That kind of selfless love is a bullet magnet, speeding you up to God like you'd speed a candle out of a gas-filled kitchen.
 We the gas learned to reign in our smell, to hide in pockets behind the stove and wait for our chance.
 In short, though we still wanted to love everybody, we shut up about it.

-Kubrick's formalist dehumanizing motifs reflect that "shutting up about it" and once that's taken into account it's all suddenly revealed to be just the cynical armor of an existential humanist, one unafraid to stand in the bathroom mirror and watch the stranger through the glass age into newborn baby.
-While 2001 sent many a conventional sci fi narrative lover out the door in boredom, many of them had read about the drugs and they knew it was their fault if they didn't 'get it' -- they probably just weren't high enough.
+Kubrick's formalist dehumanizing motifs reflect that "shutting up about it" and once that's taken into account it's all suddenly revealed to be just the cynical armor of an existential humanist, one unafraid to stand in the bathroom mirror and watch the stranger through the glass age into newborn baby, but afraid perhaps of genuine human warmth.
+While 2001 sent many a conventional sci fi narrative lover out the door in boredom, many of them had read about the way to 'experience' the film and they knew it was their fault--too straight, square or thick--if they didn't 'get it'.
 The truly high and hip fell into the movie like it was a black pool and the sober people would see them float up out of their chairs and vanish into the screen, enviously.
-Here was a movie man's killer instincts were depicted as entwined with alien genetic manipulation, and the concept of outer and inner space were colliding, and withered old age was turning naturally again to embryonic, and these straight edges were dozing in the aisles just because absolutely nothing was happening for whole minutes at a time.
+Here was a movie man's killer instincts were depicted as entwined with alien genetic manipulation, and the concept of outer and inner space were colliding, and withered old age turning embryonic, and these straights were dozing in the aisles just because absolutely nothing was happening for whole minutes at a time.
 Both things happening at once, in the same universal mind.
 Truth or illusion!